 Chinatown is home to many cultural buildings including Singapore’s first Methodist church.
-It is located on Telok Ayer Street and features an art deco style with a Chinese roof.
-Very interesting to see.
+You can find the church on Telok Ayer Street, and admire its features such as art deco styling with a Chinese roof.

 Eu Yan Sang Chinese Medical Hall

-As the name suggested Eu Yan Sang Medical Hall is where Chinese medicines are sold.
-It was built by a millionaire Eu Tong Sen in 1910.
-Since then it has become an important center for the local family.
-Other products sell include Chinese tea and herb.
+As the name suggests, Eu Yan Sang Medical Hall is where most of the Singaporean Chinese community source their traditional medicines. the store was built by Chinese millionaire Eu Tong Sen in 1910 and has become an important centre for the community ever since.
+Other products sold include Chinese teas and herbs.

 G-Max Reverse Bungy Singapore